MumenJarrah/CloudLabs/lab7.md

 HostVto VPN Server (also serving as a gateway).
 In such a setup, HostVis not directly accessible from the Internet; nor is it directly accessible from HostU.

-"Lab setup".
+**Lab setup**.
 Please download theLabsetup.zipfile to your VM from the lab’s website, unzip it, enter theLabsetupfolder, and use thedocker-compose.ymlfile to set up the lab environment.
 Detailed explanation of the content in this file and all the involved `Dockerfile` can be found from the user manual, which is linked to the website of this lab.
 If this is the first time you set up a SEED lab environment using